Aptivi/BassBoom/.github/ISSUE_TEMPLATE/ask-a-question.md

 ---
 name: Ask a question
-about: Ask us anything about this project.
+about: Ask us anything about KS.
 title: "[Q&A] [FeatureName] - [Question]"
 labels: ''
 assignees: ''